María Jesús Montero

-María Jesús Montero Cuadrado (/es/; born 4 February 1966) is a Spanish hospital administrator and politician of the Spanish Socialist Workers' Party (PSOE) who has been serving as Minister of Finance under Prime Minister Pedro Sánchez since 2018.
-In December 2023, she was promoted to First Deputy Prime Minister.
+María Jesús Montero Cuadrado (/es/; born 4 February 1966) is a Spanish hospital administrator and politician currently serving as Senator and Member of the Parliament of Andalucia since 2026.
+At party level, she serves as Deputy Secretary-General of the Spanish Socialist Workers' Party (PSOE) since 2022 and as Secretary-General of the Andalusia PSOE's branch since 2025.

+Montero has held important political positions throughout her career.
+Between 2018 and 2026 she served as Minister of Finance, as Government Spokesperson from 2020 to 2021 and as Deputy Prime Minister from 2023 until her resignation.
+She also served as Member of the Congress of Deputies representing Seville from 2019 to 2026.
+Prior to that, between 2004 and 2018, she served as regional minister in different portfolios of the Regional Government of Andalusia.

 Education and early career

 The daughter of teachers, Montero has a Degree in Medicine and Surgery from the University of Seville and master's degree in management from the EADA Business School in Barcelona.

 At institutions like the Hospital Universitario Virgen del Rocío, Montero subsequently worked as a hospital administrator, holding various positions of responsibility throughout her career, mainly linked to the specialization of health management.

 Political career

 Montero chaired the Committee on Marginalization of the Andalusia Youth Council between 1986 and 1988, and later, general secretary of the same until 1990.

 Montero served as a Socialist deputy in the Parliament of Andalusia, representing the electoral constituency of Seville.